ideas-labo/model-impact/README.md

 # Model-impact
 This repository contains the data and code for the following paper:
-> Accuracy can Lie: On the Impact of Surrogate Model in Configuration Tuning
+> Pengzhou Chen, Jingzhi Gong, Tao Chen.
+(2025).
+Accuracy can Lie: On the Impact of Surrogate Model in Configuration Tuning.
+IEEE Transactions on Software Engineering, vol. 51, no.2, pp. 548 - 580, 2025.

 ##  1. <a name='Tableofcontent'></a>Table of content
 <!-- vscode-markdown-toc -->